Do I need permission to use this map/image/poem/etc in my thesis?

 This is a common problem.
 As above, it's worth spending some time reevaluating the fair use question.
 If your use is not fair, you cannot use the work unless you have permission.

 What if I take content and modify or adapt it...who owns the copyright then?
 How do I cite the new content?

-Determining the copyright status of such works can be quite complex.
+That might fall under Fair Use but determining the copyright status of such works can be quite complex.
 Though we can't give you legal advice, librarians are happy to try to help walk you through these questions.